Beautiful Son: Release

 According to reports, Live Through This, the follow-up to Hole's debut studio album, Pretty on the Inside (1991), was originally due to be released in January 1993 and as consolation for the unexpected delay, Hole released "Beautiful Son," however, no actual confirmation supports this.
 Nevertheless, "Beautiful Son" was released in the United Kingdom on City Slang in April 1993.
-Upon its release, it was issued in three formats: as a CD single, as a 7" and 12" vinyl, the 7" version does not included "Old Age"."
+Upon its release, it was issued in three formats: as a CD single, as a 7-inch and 12-inch vinyl, the 7-inch version does not included "Old Age"."
 In support of the single release, Hole performed a short three-date tour of London, United Kingdom in March 1993, performing at Rough Trade Records on March 28 and Subterrania on March 29.
 The band were also featured on Channel 4 music programme The Word on March 26, where the song was performed live for the first time.
 The song debuted on the UK Singles Chart at number 54 and remained there for one week.

 The song was later released on the American version of Geffen Records 1994 compilation album, DGC Rarities, Vol.1 and on Hole's 1997 compilation album, My Body, the Hand Grenade.